Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Introduction

 Examples (1) and (2) are relatively well understood.
-(3) is a genuinely new example suggested by Li-Wen.
-Although $\pi^* f$ lacks isolated singularities, McKay's correspondence \cite{Velez} suggests that $(X,\pi^* f)$ is equivalent to the orbifold Landau-Ginzburg B-model $(\bC^n,f,G)$.
+Example (3) is a genuinely new case suggested by Li and Wen.
+Although $\pi^* f$ lacks an isolated singularity, McKay's correspondence \cite{Velez} suggests that $(X,\pi^* f)$ is equivalent to the orbifold Landau-Ginzburg B-model $(\bC^n,f,G)$.
 Thus, case (3) effectively reduces to the scenario where $f$ has an isolated singularity.